RAYS

 This issue explores the practice of London-based ceramicist and Buddhist Sassirika Lam, whose art supports the practice of her peers as well as her own.

-RAYS explores women whose art serves as both a personal spiritual practice and outward creative expression.
+RAYS explores female-identifying artists whose work serves as both a personal spiritual practice and outward creative expression.
 Throughout history and across the world, religion and spirituality have often been dominated by male figures and institutions, resulting in the overshadowing and exclusion of women and other marginalised groups in the practice of these traditions.
 Drawing from my personal experience growing up in a Sufi Muslim community, where women faced restrictions on practicing, art became the transformative medium through which I embarked on my spiritual journey.
-RAYS pays homage to women who have bravely paved the way for their unique and artistic styles of spiritual practice, celebrating the myriad ways in which creativity serves as a conduit for the divine.
+RAYS pays homage to those who have bravely paved the way for their unique artistic expressions of spiritual practice, celebrating the myriad ways in which creativity serves as a conduit for the divine.

 Books About Contact ︎